danstyx/MordhauBanLogger/README.md

 Another thing to keep in mind is that this bot only shows online while sending an alert and then instantly goes back to offline.
 Even if its running 24/7 you won't see the bot online unless its sending an alert.

 Logging to File:

+YOU MUST CREATE THE "save" FOLDER IN THE FOLDER THAT THE BOT IS RUNNING IN.

 The bot logs all the same info that is sent to discord into a json file that is stored within save/{year}/{month}/{Server}.json
 Each of your servers will have their own json.
 It will only create a new json each month for each server to cut down on the amount of files you may have to search through.
 (will probably implement database support in the future)